 What is virtual brainstorming?

-Best tools for brainstorming in remote teams
+Best virtual brainstorming tools for remote teams

-We know that remote brainstorming sessions aren’t naturally the same online as they once were in the office.
+We know that brainstorming activities aren’t naturally the same online as they once were in the office.
 However, as many offices shifted to remote working over the past year, many great tools have since been developed.

 Whether you’re looking to create user stories, customer journey maps, wireframes, sprint planning or roadmaps, Miro can help you visualise everything.
 Price: Free for up to 3 boards.
-For full access, prices start from $8 per user, per month.
+For full access, prices start from $8 per user per month.
 View Miro pricing details here.

-Used by the likes of Microsoft, Salesforce and Lonely Planet, Stormboard is a shared workspace designed to generate new ideas from your team, and then prioritise, organise and refine them.
+Used by the likes of Microsoft, Salesforce and Lonely Planet, Stormboard is a shared workspace designed to generate new ideas from your team and then prioritise, organise and refine them.
 Stormboard’s goal is to make brainstorming sessions and projects more productive and effective so that you can focus on getting the most out of your team.

 Pricing: For teams of 5 people or less, Stormboard is free.
-For larger teams, their plans start at $10 per user, per month.
+For larger teams, their plans start at $10 per user per month.
 View Stormboards pricing details here.

 Pricing: For the basic version of Asana, individuals and small teams can access it for free.
-For more advanced features and for larger teams, pricing starts from $10.99 USD per user, per month.
+For more advanced features and for larger teams, pricing starts from $10.99 USD per user per month.
 View Asanas pricing details here.

 How to lead a remote brainstorming session

 You’ve got your remote brainstorming software of choice at the ready, but now what?
 How do you lead the brainstorming session so you and your team can get the most out of it?
-There’s three main areas to consider.

-Have a game plan
+1. Have a game plan

-Have your tech stack and logins ready
+2. Have your tech stack and logins ready

 According to Harvard Business Review, dysfunctional meeting behaviours (like poor tech set-up) are associated with lower levels of market share, innovation, and employment stability.
 Eek!